eSudo.com

 This article explores why WISPs are crucial, provides examples of their importance, and outlines the steps needed to ensure IRS compliance.

-Why WISPs Matter for Tax Filers, Law Firms or Accountants:
+Why WISP or Security Policy Matters for Tax Filers, Law Firms or Accountants:

 1. Protection Against Cyber Threats: Cybersecurity threats are ever-evolving, and tax filers are prime targets for hackers seeking to exploit financial data.
 A robust WISP serves as a proactive defense mechanism, helping organizations identify vulnerabilities and establish measures to mitigate potential risks.